Best 8 Legal Practice Management Software For Business (2026)

 Assembly Neos Logo

 Users consistently praise the organizational structure and how everything stays in one centralized location.
-The drag-and-drop file handling and clickable navigation get positive mentions for efficiency.
-Some customers report recent updates added cluttered tabs and slowed performance, particularly when working with multiple tabs open simultaneously.
-Workflows feel rigid when handling exceptions or non-standard case progression, requiring extra steps that slow down high-volume periods.
+The drag-and-drop file handling gets positive mentions for efficiency.
+Something to be aware of is that some customers report recent updates added cluttered tabs and slowed performance, particularly when working with multiple tabs open.
+Workflows can feel rigid when handling exceptions or non-standard case progression, requiring extra steps during high-volume periods.
+Support responsiveness also varies; some users mention quick implementation of feature requests, while others report weeks-long delays.

 Strengths

-• Custom dashboards provide real-time insights into leads, retainers, sources, and team performance
+Custom dashboards provide real-time insights into leads, retainers, and team performance

-• HIPAA-compliant medical records retrieval connects directly into case files without manual uploads
+HIPAA-compliant medical records retrieval connects directly into case files

 Cautions

-• Some users report that recent updates added cluttered tabs and slowed performance when working with multiple tabs open
+Customers note recent updates added cluttered tabs and slowed performance with multiple tabs open

-• Some customer reviews note that workflows feel rigid when handling exceptions, requiring extra steps during high-volume periods
+Reviews mention workflows feel rigid when handling exceptions during high-volume periods

 7.